 The petroleum taxation system is based on the rules for ordinary company taxation and are set out in the Petroleum Taxation Act (Act of 13 June 1975 No. 35 relating to the taxation of subsea petroleum deposits, etc).
-Because of the extraordinary returns on production of petroleum resources, the oil companies are subject to an additional special tax.
-In 2017 the ordinary company tax rate is 24 %, and the special tax rate is 54 %.
-This gives a marginal tax rate of 78 %.
-In 2016 the rates were 25 % and 53 %.
+Because of the extraordinary returns from production of petroleum resources, the oil companies are subject to an additional special tax.
+The ordinary company tax rate is 22 %.
+To ensure a neutral taxation system, paid company tax is written off when calculating the special tax base.
+This entails a special tax rate of 71,8 % in order to maintain a combined marginal tax rate of 78 %.

-In 2016, Norway’s estimated tax revenues from petroleum activities are about NOK 51,3 billion.
-Norway’s tax revenues from petroleum activities between 1971 and 2017 is shown below.
+Total estimated tax payments from petroleum activities are about NOK 597 billion in 2023.
+Norway’s tax revenues from petroleum activities between 1971 and 2022 is shown below.

 Source: Ministry of Finance, Statistics Norway

 The petroleum taxation system is intended to be neutral, so that an investment project that is profitable for an investor before tax is also profitable after tax.
 This ensures substantial revenues for the Norwegian society and at the same time encourages companies to carry out all profitable projects.

 To ensure a neutral tax system, only the company's net profit is taxable, and losses may be carried forward in the company tax.
 Special tax value of losses is reimbursed at the tax settlement, the year after it accrued.
 Neutral properties in the tax system are also important when defining investment based tax deductions.

 In general, only the company's net profit is taxable.
 Exemptions, such as royalties, are no longer a part of the tax system.
 Deductions are allowed for all relevant costs, including costs associated with exploration, research and development, financing (ordinary tax), operations and decommissioning.